ministryofjustice/vis-prototype/source/fraud.md

 title: Fraud
 ---

-Many people are taken in by fraudsters – criminals that use clever tactics and tricks to try and manipulate their victims.
+Fraudsters are criminals who use clever tactics and tricks to manipulate their victims.
 However you're feeling or whenever the crime took place, you can talk to someone from Victim Support in complete confidence.

 Fraud is when someone steals property, goods or money by tricking, or trying to trick you.